vocdoni/blind-csp/handlers/smshandler/adminapi/README.md

 The `extraData` field can store any arbitrary data regarding the user (full name, national ID, birth date, etc.).
 The search endpoint returns the list of userID for a specific term contained inside the extraData field.
+The search text function matches full words, such as "Alice" but not "Ali".

 ```bash
 curl  http://127.0.0.1:5001/smsapi/search -d '{"term":"Alice"}' -X POST